 Competitor analysis meetings are a vital part of strategic planning.

-They provide valuable insights that can help a company gain a competitive edge, adapt to market trends, and ultimately, succeed in the marketplace.
+They provide valuable insights to help a company gain a competitive edge, adapt to market trends, and ultimately succeed in the marketplace.

-By following the steps outlined above, you can run effective competitor analysis meetings that will drive your company forward.
+Following the steps outlined above, you can run effective competitor analysis meetings to drive your company forward.

 To discover more about how our training course materials can help you to increase learner engagement, provide effective training courses, and extend your team’s knowledge, please take a moment to review our frequently asked questions, special offers, and training course material.